pytorch/pytorch/docs/source/notes/windows.rst

 Include optional components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There're two supported components for Windows PyTorch:
+There are two supported components for Windows PyTorch:
 MKL and MAGMA.
 Here are the steps to build with them.

 .. code-block:: bat

-    REM Make sure you has 7z and curl installed.
+    REM Make sure you have 7z and curl installed.

     REM Download MKL files
     curl https://s3.amazonaws.com/ossci-windows/mkl_2018.2.185.7z -k -O